kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

   effectful things, those effects have to be represented as a value of some type.
-* The importance of referential transparency is that it allows the programmer to reason about program execution as evaulation in a rewrite system -- which is exactly what the lambda calculus is.
+* The importance of referential transparency is that it allows the programmer to reason about program execution as evaluation in a rewrite system -- which is exactly what the lambda calculus is.

 functional vs imperative